Calculating Markup As a Component of Selling Price

 Markup represents your company's gross profit margin, so it's critical to understand and consider all the costs, material, labor, and overhead, both direct and indirect, that go into its calculation.
 It's used by manufacturers, wholesalers, and retailers alike.
 The markup must be sufficient to keep your business profitable, but realistic enough to open the door to increased sales and market share expansion.

 Establishing markup is one of the most important parts of pricing strategy particularly when you're starting a new business.
 Markups must be sizable enough to cover all your anticipated business expenses, as well as reductions like markdowns, stock shortages, and employee and customer discounts.
 Yet they must still provide the business with a good profit.

 The acceptable range of markups can be different from industry to industry because they're based in part on what customers are willing to spend.
 This, in turn, is influenced by the industry.
 The pricing strategies of your competitors can also play an important role.

-For example, small appliance manufacturers can sometimes assign markups of 30 percent or more, while clothing is often marked up by as much as 100 percent.
+For example, small appliance manufacturers can sometimes assign markups of 30% or more, while clothing is often marked up by as much as 100%.
 Even within industries, markups can vary.
-The automotive industry is usually limited to a 5 to 10 percent markup on most new cars, but sports utility vehicles might enjoy markups as high as 25 percent or more.
+The automotive industry is usually limited to a 5 to 10% markup on most new cars, but sports utility vehicles might enjoy markups as high as 25% or more.